aaronsisler/applications.formula.api/README.md

 - Given a tenantId, get all applications
 - Given an applicationid, get all application fields
 - Given an applicationid, get all applicant submissions

+- Test if I store TenantName with a UserId record AND with a TenantId record, how do I update the TenantName in both datasets